sungwoncho/license-up/README.md

 Such process becomes a hassle if you maintain multiple projects.

-github-license-updater solves that problem by automating the process using your command line.
+license-up solves that problem by automating the process using your command line.

 ## Installation

-    npm install -g github-license-updater
+    npm install -g license-up

 ## How it works